daattali/beautiful-jekyll/_posts/2020-04-01-Cost_Sensitive_Learning_DeepLearning-For-Fraud-Detection.md

     Test features shape: (56962, 29)

-convert list to numpy arrays to prevent error
+The target variable is a list, we convert  to numpy arrays to prevent error that occured during training before this change.

 ```python